PlayEveryWare/eos_plugin_for_unity/docs/frequently_asked_questions.md

 --------------------------------------------------

-## Why does the plugin fail to work after changing configuration
+## Why does the plugin fail to work after changing configuration?

 To rerun in UnityEditor without rebooting, we must reload the EOS SDK dll between runs.
 To find out why and how to do so look [here](https://github.com/PlayEveryWare/eos_plugin_for_unity/blob/development/docs/unity_specific.md)